 The Japanese Ministry of Health, Labor, and Welfare ("MHLW") considers reimbursement for procedures in April of even numbered years.
 The process for obtaining reimbursement requires Japanese university hospitals and surgical societies, with our support, to seek reimbursement.
 There are multiple pathways to obtain reimbursement for procedures including those that require in-country clinical data/economic data.
 In April 2012 and April 2016, the MHLW granted reimbursement status for da Vinci Prostatectomy ("dVP") and partial nephrectomy, respectively.
+Most prostatectomies and partial nephrectomies were open procedures prior to da Vinci reimbursement.
+Da Vinci procedure reimbursement for dVP and partial nephrectomy procedures are higher than open procedure reimbursements.
 An additional 12 da Vinci procedures were granted reimbursement effective April 1, 2018, including gastrectomy, low anterior resection, lobectomy and hysterectomy, for both malignant and benign conditions.
 These additional 12 reimbursed procedures have varying levels of conventional, laparoscopic penetration and will be reimbursed at rates equal to the conventional laparoscopic procedures.
-Given the reimbursement level and laparoscopic penetration for these procedures, there can be no assurance that adoption will occur or that the adoption pace for these procedures will be similar to any other da Vinci procedure.
+Given the reimbursement level and laparoscopic penetration for these 12 procedures, there can be no assurance that adoption will occur or that the adoption pace for these procedures will be similar to any other da Vinci procedures.
 If these procedures are not adopted and we are not successful in obtaining adequate procedure reimbursements for additional procedures, then the demand for our products in Japan could be limited.